Malawi is a land-locked country dominated by Lake Malawi, Africa’s third largest lake.

 The lake is a huge attraction, being both culturally interesting as well as a fantastic beach destination.
 The crystal clear waters are home to a vast number of cichlid fish, and the lake offers excellent swimming, snorkelling, scuba diving, kayaking and sailing opportunities.
 Whilst there are a number of good spots and beach properties along the length of the western and southern lakeshore, Cape Maclear in the south is arguably the best known and most developed.
-It is here that some of the best kayaking and sailing takes place from some of the better lakeside lodges.
+It is here that some of the best kayaking takes place.
 Further north, Likoma Island offers a more remote experience.

-Other regions such as Vwaza and the Nyika Plateau are well established and strongholds for particular species of interest, such as roan antelope, whilst lesser known regions such as Nkhotakota and Majete are beginning to develop into reasonable game-viewing destinations.
+Other regions such as Vwaza and the Nyika Plateau are well established and strongholds for particular species of interest, such as roan antelope, whilst lesser known regions such as Nkhotakota are beginning to develop into reasonable game viewing destinations.
 In the south of the country, the Zomba Plateau and the highlands around Mount Mulanje are extremely scenic and pleasant regions to tour by road, with opportunities to explore on foot.

 Malawi combines very well with a big game safari in Zambia, especially the South Luangwa National Park which is just 45 minutes flying from the capital, Lilongwe.
 The other key access routes are from South Africa and Kenya.
 Internal travel around Malawi is mostly by road or by light aircraft transfer.

 For further information on Malawi safari holidays please call us on +44 (0) 1787 888590 or Contact Us to speak to one of our friendly safari specialists.